antarctica/MeshiPhi/docs/source/sections/Installation.rst

 In this section we will outline the installation steps for installing the software package on a corresponding OS.

-The first stage is installing a version of Python 3.9, if you don't have a working version.
-We suggest installing a working Anaconda distribution from https://www.anaconda.com/products/distribution#macos following the instructions on that page.

 Installing MeshiPhi
 #####################